-Project Open Kimono 9: The Lead Nurturing Effect.
+Project Open Robe 9: The Lead Nurturing Effect.

 It’s Friday, it’s five o’clock..it’s measurement time.

-If you’ve been following Project Open Kimono then you’re bound to be champing at the bit for an update on our B2B Marketing Manifesto campaign.
+If you’ve been following Project Open Robe then you’re bound to be champing at the bit for an update on our B2B Marketing Manifesto campaign.

 If you’ve not been following it then you’ve got no fewer than eight previous posts on which to feast your eyes and brain.
 These bad boys are the bodice rippers of the B2B analytics world.
 Or you could just stick with this for now.